Borderline Personality Disorder Treatment in Wellesley, MA

 The board-certified clinicians at Colony Behavioral Health Care frequently treat patients with borderline personality disorder, and is aware of how to assist these individuals in managing their emotions in a healthy and productive way.

 Since 1994, Colony Care Behavioral Health has offered comprehensive treatment for borderline personality disorder to patients in Wellesley, MA.
-Our affiliated clinicians offer both in-person services at our offices in Wellesley, Longmeadow, Weymouth and Arlington, MA, and services via telehealth.
+Our affiliated clinicians offer both in-person services at our offices in Wellesley, Yarmouth Port, Weymouth and Arlington, MA, and services via telehealth.
 If you are currently experiencing symptoms of borderline personality disorder, please contact our offices at (781) 431-1177. and schedule an appointment today!

 Symptoms of Borderline Personality Disorder